HeptaSean/aiken-trivial/README.md

 > --out-file /tmp/deploy_fail.json
 ```
 [On Cardanoscan](https://preprod.cardanoscan.io/transaction/eadc2c788f683745a623f8e4cca74858689c2221fb2ae998c63fc095a56aa604?tab=utxo),
-we can also look at this deployment.
+we can also look at this deployment and see not only the reference script,
+but also the datum explaining it.

 We try to spend this UTxO itself using the reference script on it … and let
 the chain take our collateral, because this, of course, fails: